The Snow Queen (Vinge novel): Plot summary

 Moon is taken to the capital planet, Kharemough, and discovers that the Winters' prejudice against sibyls is a political tool used by the Hegemony to preserve its control of technology on Tiamat.
 Sibyls are highly respected throughout the other planets of the Hegemony; only on Tiamat, due to a careful reinforcement of superstitions during the reign of Winter, are they considered dangerous and mentally unstable.
 The sibyls are actually part of a data network devised by the Old Empire as a way to rebuild society more quickly after the Empire's fall.
 Sibyls have the ability to communicate with a vast electronic databank, which explains their ability to answer seemingly unknowable questions.
 Moon learns from another sibyl that Sparks is in danger, and returns to Tiamat illegally.
 Due to time dilation, five years pass on Tiamat while Moon is only gone for a period of weeks.

 After a crash landing and short sojourn as a captive of Winter outlaws, Moon returns to Carbuncle and confronts Arienrhod.
 Arienrhod's plan to unleash the plague is foiled, but Moon is chosen to become the next Summer Queen.
 She prepares Tiamat to face the Hegemony as a peer when the 150 years of summer end and interstellar travel is again possible through the black hole.

 Sequels

-Vinge wrote a sequel to The Snow Queen called The Summer Queen (1991), with a novella, World's End (1984), linking the two.
-A third novel, Tangled Up In Blue, was published in 2000.
+Vinge wrote a sequel to The Snow Queen called The Summer Queen (1991), with a shorter novel, World's End (1984), linking the two.
+A fourth novel, Tangled Up In Blue, was published in 2000.

 Critical reception

 Vinge’s novel was well received when it initially came out.
-Reviewers have admired the complex world-building Vinge created with the planet of Tiamat and the Hegemony calling it a “carefully crafted universe” and “impeccable and expansive”.
+Later reviewers have admired the complex world-building Vinge created with the planet of Tiamat and the Hegemony calling it a “carefully crafted universe” and “impeccable and expansive”.
 Reaction to the characters and plot have been mixed.
 Some reviewers have seen the characters as “distinctive and believable” while other reviewers have felt the characters too casual.
 The plot has been called “fast-paced and eventful” and “the kind of book that felt much shorter than the 500-odd pages in spans” but also frustrating as “the love story holds very few surprises" being based on the Hans Christian Andersen story.
-Some have said the book “feels before its time”.